m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

     def fetchAvatar(tweet: Tweet): Future[Avatar]
     def buildMosaic(avatars: List[Avatar]): Image

 And it's very obvious which ones are making async calls and which ones aren't, and we can't possibly mistake an async call for a pure calculation or vice versa, which is nice.
-But immediately we find this is *horrific* to use directly.
+But immediately we find this is *horrific* to use directly: